 Use the methods described in Testing for Weak lock out mechanism (OTG-AUTHN-003) to determine if a number of incorrectly supplied security answers trigger a lockout mechanism.

 The first thing to take into consideration when trying to exploit security questions is the number of questions that need to be answered.
 The majority of applications only need the user to answer a single question, whereas some critical applications may require the user to answer two or even more questions.

 The next step is to assess the strength of the security questions.
 Could the answers be obtained by a simple Google search or with social engineering attack?
 As a penetration tester, here is a step-by-step walk-through of exploiting a security question scheme:

-- a factual answer such as a “first school” or other facts which can be looked up
+- A factual answer such as a “first school” or other facts which can be looked up.

-- Determine how many guesses you have (if possible)
+- Determine how many guesses you have if possible.

 - Does the password reset allow unlimited attempts?

 - Is there a lockout period after X incorrect answers?
-Keep in mind that a lockout system can be a security problem in itself, as it can be exploited by an attacker to launch a Denial of Service against legitimate users
+Keep in mind that a lockout system can be a security problem in itself, as it can be exploited by an attacker to launch a Denial of Service against legitimate users.

-The key to successfully exploiting and bypassing a weak security question scheme is to find a question or set of questions which give the possibility of easily acquiring the answers.
+The key to successfully exploiting and bypassing a weak security question scheme is to find a question or set of questions which give the possibility of easily finding the answers.
 Always look for questions which can give you the greatest statistical chance of guessing the correct answer, if you are completely unsure of any of the answers.
 In the end, a security question scheme is only as strong as the weakest question.